n., plural: zygotes

 A fertilized eukaryotic cell; a cell after the union of male and female gametes

 What is a zygote?
 A zygote is a fertilized eukaryotic cell.
 In biology, medical science, and other allied fields, including psychology, the term “zygote” is used to refer to a cell that forms after the union of sex cells (also called gametes).
 Reproduction by sexual means involves male and female gametes.
-In humans, the male gamete is the sperm cell and the female gamete is the ovum (also called egg cell).
+In humans, the male gamete is the sperm cell and the female gamete is the ovum (also called the egg cell).
 Both of them are haploid (n).
 Their union will result in a zygote that is diploid (2n) and by a process called fertilization.
 This newly formed single cell, then, undergoes a series of mitotic divisions and grows into a multicellular form.
 The cells that sprung from the zygote will essentially have the same genetic composition throughout the body but eventually will acquire a special role or a distinct function as they are organized into tissues, organs, and systems.

 Etymology: from Greek zugōtos ‘joined’, from zugoun, meaning “to join”.